UKRN-Open-Research/t3-preprints/_episodes/04-workshop-planning.md

 You should find the Browser intuitive to use, but ask if you're not sure.

 > ## Can you...
-> 1. Find NASA's GeneLab
+> 1. ASAPbio's Preprint Course?
-> 2. Work out how many Humanities resources there are
+> 2. PLOS's Prepeint Checklist
-> 3. Find the data repositories which mention 'sequence' in their description {: .challenge}
+{: .challenge}

 The spreadsheet the resources are taken from is <a href="{{ site.ukrn_or_resources }}" target="_blank">available to view</a> and we welcome suggestions for additional contributions.